jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 `View the original notebook on nbviewer <http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/JavaScript%20Notebook%20Extensions.ipynb>`__

-Embrasing web standards
+Embracing Web Standards
 =======================

-One of the main reason that allowed us to developp the current notebook web application was to embrase the web technology.
+One of the main reasons that we developed the current notebook web application was to embrace  web technology.

-By beeing a pure web application using HTML, Javascript and CSS, the Notebook can get all the web technology improvement for free.
-Thus, as browsers support for different media extend, The notebook web app should be able to be compatible without modification.
+By being a pure web application using HTML, Javascript and CSS, the Notebook can usell the web technology improvement for free.
+Given browsers support for different media extensions, the notebook web app should be able to be compatible without modification.

-This is also true with performance of the User Interface as the speed of javascript VM increase.
+This is also true for the performance of the User Interface as the speed of javascript VM increases.

-The other advantage of using only web technology is that the code of the interface is fully accessible to the end user, and modifiable live.
+The other advantage of using only web technology is that the code of the interface is fully accessible to the end user and dynamically modifiable .
 Even if this task is not always easy, we strive to keep our code as accessible and reusable as possible.
-This should allow with minimum effort to develop small extensions that customize the behavior of the web interface.
+This should allow, with minimum effort, to develop small extensions that customize the behavior of the web interface.

-Tempering with Notebook app
+Tampering with Notebook app
 ---------------------------

-The first tool that is availlable to you and that you shoudl be aware of are browser "developpers tool".
+The first tools that you should be aware of are the browser "developers tool".
 The exact naming can change across browser, and might require the installation of extensions.
 But basically they can allow you to inspect/modify the DOM, and interact with the javascript code that run the frontend.

--  In Chrome and safari Developper tools are in the menu [Put mmenu name in english here]
+-  In Chrome and safari Developer tools are in the menu "Develop"
 -  In firefox you might need to install
    `Firebug <http://getfirebug.com/>`__
 -  others ?